List of Marvel Comics teams and organizations: Desert Stars

+The Desert Stars are an organization appearing in American comic books published by Marvel Comics.

 The Desert Stars are Arizona's sanctioned superhero team that are part of the Fifty-State Initiative.
 It consists of Two-Gun Kid, Komodo, Johnny Cool, and Supermax.
 Blacksmith was revealed to be a Skrull infiltrator.

 Desert Sword

+Desert Sword is an organization appearing in American comic books published by Marvel Comics.

 Desert Sword was designed to be Iraq's personal superhuman military team, led by Sirocco.
 The original team's roster included Sirocco, Aminedi, the Veil, and Black Raazer until Iraq forced Arabian Knight onto the team.